opsone-ch/documentation/advanced/cacertificates.rst

 You can access this directory by login with the devop user (see :ref:`access_devop`).

-.. hint:: After adding a certificate, update the trust store by executing ``update-ca-certificates``.
+.. tip:: After adding a certificate, update the trust store by executing ``update-ca-certificates``.